shymega/shymega.github.io/content/posts/thoughts-cosmo-ota.md

 It's also privacy-respecting.
 Instead of sending one's IMEI, you can subscribe to an 'update channel', such as 'beta', where you can try out the latest updates without sending personal data.

-I'm trying to restart communications with developers at Planet, but haven't heard anything yet.

 ## What about rooting?